Digital Platforms: A Gateway To Social Change…

 Platform: iPhone & iMessage

 A trusted newspaper – the Sydney Morning Herald – did not print a word or image about the March In March.
 A text among friends is all it took.
-Instant communication, the power of ideas the beauty of teamwork and people empowering eachother.
+Instant communication, the power of ideas the beauty of teamwork and people firing eachother up!

 Tuesday, March 18